Graduate Diploma in International Psychiatry

 Graduates will acquire the holistic knowledge and skills necessary to apply and justify psychological approaches in the management of mental health issues.

-To gain the Graduate Diploma in International Psychiatry you must complete 50 points comprising of:
+To gain the Graduate Diploma in International Psychiatry you must complete 50 points comprising of four core subjects.

 The estimated hours required for each subject is between 15–19 hours per week, but this varies for each student and depends on your task management and planning, familiarity with the material, reading style and speed.